yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 Resilient benefits:

--   Storing the AD files on a data disk with caching set to None will keep the ADDS database and SYSVOL from any potential corruption due to caching.
+-   Storing the AD files on a data disk with caching set to None will keep the ADDS database and SYSVOL from any potential corruption due to caching

--   Adding DCs into an availability set will spread them across fault domains and update domains so that authentication and authorization servers are highly available.
+-   Adding DCs into an availability set will spread them across fault domains and update domains so that authentication and authorization servers are highly available

--   Deploying multiple DCs in multiple regions allows for redundancy in each region in the event of a regional Azure issue.
+-   Deploying multiple DCs in multiple regions allows for redundancy in each region in the event of a regional Azure issue

--   Replication across regions also allows for disaster recovery should the need arise and faster recovery of the ADDS database.
+-   Replication across regions also allows for disaster recovery should the need arise and faster recovery of the ADDS database

--   Removing the DC that is not in an availability set helps avoid a single point of failure for that VM.
+-   Removing the DC that is not in an availability set helps avoid a single point of failure for that VM

--   Using Azure Backup, even with the caveats on restoring, allows for another layer of redundancy for recovery options.
+-   Using Azure Backup, even with the caveats on restoring, allows for another layer of redundancy for recovery options

 ![The resilient benefits are shown in this image.](images/Whiteboarddesignsessiontrainerguide-BuildingaresilientIaaSarchitectureimages/media/image8.png "Resilient Benefits")